Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 - [Microsoft Teams SDK](https://learn.microsoft.com/en-us/javascript/api/overview/msteams-client?view=msteams-client-js-latest&tabs=npm)
 - Host your app in Azure by [provision cloud resources](https://learn.microsoft.com/microsoftteams/platform/toolkit/provision) and [deploy the code to cloud](https://learn.microsoft.com/microsoftteams/platform/toolkit/deploy)
 - [Teams Toolkit Samples](https://github.com/OfficeDev/TeamsFx-Samples)

+---

+## Disclaimer

+**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**